Twin Pregnancy: Prenatal Tests in the Second Trimester

 - Fundal height.
 At each visit, your doctor will measure the height of your uterus (fundal height).
 This helps verify the babies' growth.

 - Fetal heart tones.
 Your doctor can probably hear two separate fetal heart tones using a handheld ultrasound device.
-If you haven't felt the babies' movement yet, this is often the first real sign of the little lives growing inside you.
-Feeling the babies move is soon to follow!

 With ultrasound, measurements of the head and bones help confirm the gestational age and the normal growth of each baby.
 It is possible to tell whether one twin is much smaller than the other.